shams-nahid/My-Daily-AWS-Study/Cloudfront And Global Accerator/01 Cloudfront.md

 - `CDN` (Content Delivery Network)
 - Content is cached in the `Edge Location`
 - There are more than 200 `Edge Location` all over the world
+- This is a global service
+- Only support web distribution
 - Improve `Read Performance`
 - Can expose any
   - Internal HTTP endpoints